ctfs/write-ups-2014/confidence-ds-ctf-teaser/stegano50/README.md

 volutpat.
 Integer nec enim vel arcu porttitor egestas […]
 ```

 The same text can be viewed by opening the PDF in [PDF.js](http://mozilla.github.io/pdf.js/web/viewer.html), and then inspecting the generated HTML, or logging `document.documentElement.textContent` to the developer tools console.
+The output for `pdftohtml stegano50.pdf` contained the text too.

 Let’s take the `BABA […] AAABB` part and perform the suggested replacements using `tr`: